Hierosoft/linux-preinstall/Always Install (any GNU+Linux System)-recovered.md

 ### Plugins for Kate (such as jslint)
 THESE STEPS DO NOT WORK, so use jshint instead and run manually redirecting > output (not 2> output) to err.txt (then run output inspector in same directory)
-Below is repaired version of instructions from https://pypi.python.org/pypi/Kate-plugins
+#below is repaired version of instructions from https://pypi.python.org/pypi/Kate-plugins
-Changes:
+#changes:
 * remove slash after parenthesis, since prefix includes slash
 * before ln, mkdir (and assurances before mkdir, in case kde4 is not installed) since "kate" dir doesn't exist in user's kde4 config dir by default
 * for ln, use the copy of kate-plugins that is in python2.7 site-packages